deployKF/deployKF/README.md

 > __TIP:__ any manual changes made in the `--output-dir` will be overwritten each time the `deploykf generate` command runs, so please only make changes in your `--values` files.
 > If you find yourself needing to make manual changes, this indicates we might need a new value, so please [raise an issue](https://github.com/deployKF/deployKF/issues) to help us improve the project!

-> __TIP:__ after running `deploykf generate`, you will likely want to commit the changes to your repo:
->
-> ```shell
-> # for example, to directly commit changes to the 'main' branch of your repo
-> git add GENERATOR_OUTPUT
-> git commit -m "my commit message"
-> git push origin main
-> ```

-### Step 3: apply the manifests to your cluster
+### Step 3: Apply app-of-apps

-The only manifest you need to manually apply is the ArgoCD ["app of apps"](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), which creates all the other ArgoCD applications.
+The only manifest you need to manually apply is the ArgoCD [app-of-apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), which creates all the other ArgoCD applications.

 The `app-of-apps.yaml` manifest is generated at the root of your `--output-dir` folder, so you can apply it with: